 On Day 1: After soaking the peas for 12 hours in water, within another 24 hours, tiny roots start to venture out looking for water.

 On Day 3: The roots are heading downward, seeking precious, life-sustaining water that awaits them beneath the grow pad.

 On Day 5: Shoots rise upward in search of light.
 But we keep them in the dark a bit longer to strengthen their roots.

 On Day 8: The peas are placed under lights after a week in the dark on the germination tower.

 On Day 11: The color is turning greener, leaves are taking shape, and tendrils are appearing.

 On Day 14: Ready to bring vitamins A and C, folic acid, calcium, iron and fiber to your salad!

-Each day, we individually inspect every tray of microgreens, at all stages of development, checking the health of every batch, and watering by hand!
+Each day, we individually inspect every tray of microgreens, checking the health of every batch and watering by hand!

-Treat yourself to a variety of colors, textures and flavors, from broccoli to leeks, and radish to peas!
+Treat yourself to a variety of colors, textures and flavors, from broccoli and red cabbage to leeks, and radish to peas!
 Order here.